 February 20th and 21st

 It’s one thing to push through inclement weather during a thru-hike, it’s another thing to knowingly walk through something as severe as a cyclone.
 It was an easy decision to ride out the storm in town.
 This was the 3rd post-tropical cyclone to hit this season (the first 2 happened while I was in Te Kuiti and Havelock, where I also had to take some weather days).
 This storm lasted 2 full days, so another 2 weather zeros were in order.
 It worked out really well for me.
-This is the most inexpensive backpacker that I have stayed at and also quite nice.
+This was the most inexpensive backpacker that I have stayed at and also quite nice.
 The small town had most amenities a hiker could need, namely 2 grocery stores and a pizza place.

-After the storm, reports came in that the road to the next trailhead was washed out.
+Midway through the storm, reports came in that the road to the trailhead was washed out.
 They said anywhere from a week to a month before it is cleared.
 There was a video posted of a shale stream running down a streambed, across the road we must take.
 It was literally a flood of rocks and huge boulders, moving at pulverizing speed.
 As impressive as it was to watch, it’s also quite chilling.
 These are the crazy conditions we are dealing with.
 You can see a report about the storm and the video here.

 On the second day, a group of us gathered at the i-site to discuss options.
 The travel company said we could take the school bus shuttle as far as where the road is blocked at Hutt Stream for $10.
 They normally take TA walkers all the way to the trailhead for $20, then the school bus picks up the farm kids on the way back.
-I’m not sure where this extra revenue goes but I hope some of it benefits the school.
 I think it’s a private company that runs the bus, and the school just contracts them.

 So that was the plan and I went back to the backpacker to eat and relax some more.
-Stay tuned, the next section may get pretty intersting.
+Stay tuned, the next section may get pretty interesting.